b0n60/umaRhamba/README.md

 - **Authenticate Messages**: Use MACs to ensure the authenticity and integrity of messages.
 - **Encode and Decode Data**: Convert data into various encoded formats for secure transmission.
 - **Obfuscate and Hide Data**: Use obfuscation and steganography to protect data from unauthorized access.
+    - Use the **Obfuscate & Export** button in the Obfuscation tab to save a base64-obfuscated payload with your chosen file extension.

 ## Contributing 🤝